galaxyproject/training-material/topics/admin/tutorials/tiaas/tutorial.md

 # Job Configuration

 While observability for teachers or trainers is already a huge benefit, one of the primary benefits of TIaaS from UseGalaxy.eu is that your jobs get sent to dedicated compute resources, which won't be used by anyone else, during the period of the training.
-We will send all of the training jobs to pulsar.
+We will send all of the training jobs to pulsar if you have completed that tutorial, or one of the slurm destinations from the job configuration training.

+In order to achieve this, we first need some way to *sort* the jobs of the training users into these private queues, while letting the other jobs continue on.
+So let's create a *sorting hat* to figure out where jobs belong.

 > ### {% icon hands_on %} Hands-on: Writing a dynamic job destination